 By mid-August, the Yukon government had lost faith in Victoria Gold’s ability to deal with the situation.
 It successfully applied for a court order to put the company into receivership—meaning a third party would take over the mine, sell assets, and deal with remediation.
 Victoria Gold’s board resigned promptly, and the receiver, PricewaterhouseCoopers, fired president and CEO John McConnell.

 It was a spectacular fall for a company that was once the darling of Yukon mining.
 Victoria Gold seemed to be sincere about doing things right.
 The company spent years forming a solid relationship with Na-Cho Nyäk Dun.
 The two parties signed a cooperation and benefits agreement back in 2011.
-As part of that, Victoria Gold spent millions funding post-secondary scholarships for the First Nation’s citizens.
-The company also donated to Yukon groups and events, and raised money for programs to boost school attendance—efforts that won it regional and national awards.
+As part of that, Victoria Gold funded post-secondary scholarships for Na-Cho Nyäk Dun citizens and, by the end of 2023, had provided $6 million to the First Nation for operating on its traditional territory.
+The company also donated to Yukon groups and events, raised money for programs to boost school attendance, and won regional and national awards for mine development.

 Eagle had a wider economic impact on the territory.
 Air North, the territorial airline, began offering regular flights to Mayo, the community closest to the mine.
 Work flowed to local businesses and contractors.
 With about 600 employees overall, Victoria Gold was the Yukon’s largest private-sector employer.